 - In the CLANNAD ~After Story~ Recap Episode, Tomoya Okazaki refers to Youhei Sunohara as "Uncle Youhei."

 - In The Fantastic Four, Franklin and Valeria Richards, Reed and Sue's children, call Ben "Uncle Ben"; Ben is even Franklin's godfather (and Frank's middle name, Benjamin, was given in honor of Ben, Reed's best friend since college).
 Spider-Man has also become one of these over the years, thanks to being more and more ingrained in the family.
 The way he's taken over Johnny's spot recently has been compared to an uncle moving in to look after everyone following a death in the family.
+Also, their nemesis Doctor Doom is also the official godfather of Valeria and was even the one who named her due to helping Sue give birth to her.

 - The FF has always been just as much a family as a team, so this makes sense.